What is an Initial Coin Offering (ICO)?

 In private initial coin offerings, only a limited number of investors can participate in the process.
 Generally, only accredited investors (financial institutions and high net-worth individuals) can participate in private ICOs, and a company can choose to set a minimum investment amount.

 2. Public ICOs

-The rise of cryptocurrencies and blockchain technology is helping boost the popularity of ICOs nowadays.
-In 2017, more than $7 billion were raised using ICOs while in 2018, the figure almost doubled.
+The rise of cryptocurrencies and blockchain technology is helping boost the popularity of ICOs.
+In 2017, more than $7 billion was raised using ICOs.
+In 2018, the figure almost doubled.
 The largest ICO to date was executed by Telegram, an instant messaging services provider.
 During a private ICO, the UK-registered company raised over $1.7 billion.

 How Does an ICO Work?

 An initial coin offering is a sophisticated process that requires a deep knowledge of technology, finance, and the law.
 The main idea of ICOs is leveraging the decentralized systems of blockchain technology in capital-raising activities that will align the interests of various stakeholders.
 The steps in an ICO are listed below: